john102594/wpperidot/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 Instead of selecting a pre-defined style, add any Image/Animated-image/GIF.

-= 🌈 Custom Element =
+== 🌈 Custom Element ==

-Create your own Element/Desing and just add
+Convert any Element/Design as WhatsApp Chat Element by adding
 * Class name: 'ctc_chat' (or)
 * Id name: 'ctc_chat' (or)
 * Href/link: '#ctc_chat'